How is Diversity Important to You?

 Are you seeking a campus with a fairly balanced mix of males to females?

-At Assumption College, the male to female student ratio is above the national average of about 40:60 with a student body that is equally balanced.
+At Assumption College, the male to female student ratio is above the national average of about 40:60 with a student body that is mostly female.

 Analyze Male/Female Diversity at Assumption

-Where available, the chart below includes the male to female ratio among Assumption's faculty, as well as students.
+Where available, the chart below includes the male to female ratio among Assumption's undergraduate students.

 Geographic Diversity is Average